 10 farms for strawberry picking near Toronto

 Strawberry picking in and around Toronto is a summertime tradition and a source of nostalgia for anyone who grew up in southern Ontario.
 In most cases, you'll have to leave the city proper to go pick your own berries, but it's a totally delicious and fruitful experience.
+Just note that things are a bit different this year.

 Here are some farms to go strawberry picking near Toronto.